jcchurch13/Mechaduino-Firmware/README.md

 ![image](images/header.PNG)

 Here are some preliminary instructions on how to get your Mechaduino up and running.
-We're almost ready to release a manual explaining the Mechaduino hardware & firmware.
-Stay tuned!
+For more details, see the Mechaduino Manual above!

 ![image](images/example1.gif)